Central and Northern Thailand Birding Tour

 Blue Pitta

-This bird is not rare but it is shy so we will need to be quiet and patient to get the best views.
+Blue Pitta is not rare but it is shy so we will need to be quiet and patient to get the best views.
 While we are in the realm of Blue Pitta we will also be on alert for the superb Red-headed Trogon, Banded Kingfisher, Long-tailed Broadbill as well as the wail of Coral-billed Ground Cuckoo.
 This bird is one of the most sought-after in Thailand and although, once again, it is not rare here, it is extremely hard to see.
 Some years it comes to a stakeout but usually a lot of luck is needed, although if it is calling we have a decent chance of luring it in.

 Mammals are a feature at Khao Yai and there is a good chance of seeing wild Asiatic Elephants here, although if we do extreme care must be taken, these animals are dangerous.
 White-handed Gibbon, Red Muntjac, Sambar and Pig-tailed Macaque are all likely too and Black Giant Squirrel is an impressive beast.
 If we are extremely lucky we may see Malayan Porcupine, Dhole or even Asiatic Black Bear!

 Birding along the road to the highest point of the national park is the best way to find Siamese Fireback and Silver Pheasant.
 Flocks of birds along here tend to include noisy White-crested Laughingthrush, Black-throated Laughingthrush, Common Green Magpie, Laced Woodpecker, Greater Racket-tailed Drongo and White-browed Scimitar Babbler.
-Flowering trees in campsites often draw in smaller birds such as Yellow-vented Flowerpecker, cambodianum Fire-breasted Flowerpecker, Little Spiderhunter and Blue-eared Barbet.
+Flowering trees in campsites often draw in smaller birds such as Yellow-vented Flowerpecker, Cambodian Flowerpecker, Little Spiderhunter and Blue-eared Barbet.
 Areas of open country also provide us with the opportunity to watch beautiful Chestnut-headed Bee-eaters.
 We can also look out for raptors which usually include Crested Serpent Eagle, Crested Goshawk and Oriental Honey-buzzard but we might get lucky with Jerdon’s Baza or Rufous-bellied Eagle too.

-Day 16, Khao Yai National Park- Petchaburi Rice Fields – 16th February 2025
+Day 21, Khao Yai National Park- Bangkok – 11th February 2026

 Van Hasselt's Sunbird